Fector101/android_notify/README.md

 ## ☕ Support the Project

-If you find TurboTask helpful, consider buying me a coffee!
+If you find this project helpful, consider buying me a coffee!
 Your support helps maintain and improve the project.

 <a href="https://www.buymeacoffee.com/fector101" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60">